-Room 4: These steps lead down to the Frost Lord's residence and unmaking hall.
+AREA 4: These steps lead down to the Frost Lord's residence and unmaking hall.
 It gets colder as the characters go down deeper.

-Room 5: As Room 4.
+AREA 5: As Area 4.

-Room 6: This is a chamber used by the Frost Lord in his many vain attempts to create items.
+AREA 6: This is a chamber used by the Frost Lord in his many vain attempts to create items.
 Broken and shattered debris of all kinds fills them room as the Frost Lord simply can not make anything magical, he can only unmake things.
 This does not stop him from trying though.
 There are broken weapons, horns, shields, pieces of armor, shredded books, etc. There are blast marks on the walls and chunks of ice everywhere.

 In the center of the room is a stone table.
 Upon it is a mace.
 The Frost Lord is going to attempt to give this mace a magical quality.
 There is even a scroll here that describes the ritual and components necessary to create a mace with up to a +5 enhancement.
 Of course it takes a cleric to read it.
-Refer to the Monsters & Treasure for time and monetary costs of making such a mace.
+Refer to the Fifth Edition Game Master's Tome for the requirements of making such a mace.
 The characters can use this spell to make any mace or bludgeoning type weapon.
 The cleric must make a successful wisdom check to cast the spell.
-This is at a CL 5.
+This is at a DC 15.
 If the check is successful, the degree of success determines the enchantment level.